Massimo Capra

 Massimo Capra (born 1960) is an Italian restaurateur, restaurant consultant, cookbook author, and celebrity chef.
 He is known for his appearances on the television shows CityTV's Cityline, Global's The Morning Show, and Food Network shows Restaurant Makeover, Chopped: Canada, Top Chef Canada, and Wall of Chefs.
 He based in Mississauga, Ontario; near Toronto.

 Career

 Massimo Capra was born in 1960, in Soresina, Lombardy, Italy.
 He was primarily raised in Cremona.
-While he was a teenager he left home from 1974 to 1977 to study cooking in Salsomaggiore.
+While he was a teenager he left home from 1974 to 1977 to study cooking in Salsomaggiore in the province of Parma.
 Capra began his culinary career in Venice, working in a trattoria.
 He served in the Italian Army.

 In 1982, Capra moved to Toronto.
 He started out working at Archer’s, a family-owned restaurant; followed by work at Prego Della Piazza, a celebrity destination.

 In 2014, Capra started working on a new restaurant venue modeled after his successful Pearson Airport restaurant Boccone Pronto.
 Located inside Doha, Qatar's Hamad International Airport, the restaurant was dubbed Soprafino Restaurant.
 He also pursued several other ventures during this time.

 He is currently the owner of Capra's Kitchen in Mississauga, Ontario, in partnership with Mohamad Fakih of Paramount Fine Foods.